UncreatedStaff/Uncreated.UI/README.md

 # Patterns
 Create your own data types and fill lists of them automatically using patterns.

-Currently only primitive types and other patterns are supported, none of the built-in presets can be used.

 ```cs
 public class ExampleUI : UnturnedUI
 {